Most IUB libraries have photocopiers and scanners for your use.

 You must either use your Campus Access Card to pay for copies or purchase a Copy Card.
 Each of these cards works as a debit card.
 Note: Copy machines in the Wells Library do not accept cash or credit cards.

 Visitors may purchase a reloadable Copy Card that will work as a debit card in the same way as a Campus Access Card.
 The cost for a Copy Card is $1.00 and additional funds for copying must be added to that amount.
 The machine will subtract the card fee from the money inserted.
-These can be purchased from cash-to-card machines in several locations on campus (note that the Wells Library location is currently unavailable due to renovation work), and at the Copies and More stores located in the Indiana Memorial Union and Eigenmann Hall.
+These can be purchased from cash-to-card machines in several locations on campus, and at the Copies and More stores located in the Indiana Memorial Union and Eigenmann Hall.
 These locations offer color copies and additional services.
 Additional services include FAX send and receive, binding, laminating, etc. For more information and pricing details, see the Copies and More website.

 IUB students, faculty and staff may now send faxes online using the IU Fax Service.
 For more details, see the UITS KB document, About the IU Fax Service.